Zobweyt/Gudgeon/Common/GudgeonEmbedBuilder-Usage.md

 public async Task SendSuccessStyleAsync()
 {
   var embed = new GudgeonEmbedBuilder()
-    // if style name is not attached, then the name of style will be attached i.e. "Success".
+    // If style name is not attached, then the name of style will be attached i.e. "Success".
     .WithStyle(new SuccessStyle())
     .WithDescription("I made a success style message!")
-    // you do not need to make a lambda expression here as in the original builder.
     .WithFooter("Yay, an easy footer!")
     .Build();